msys2/msys2.github.io/web/privacy.md

 ## Logging

-We log the above listed information including the timestamp for every request to "msys2.org" and keep it for a few days for the following reasons:
+We log the above listed information for every request to "msys2.org", including a timestamp, and keep it for up to two weeks for the following reasons:

 * Debugging and abuse detection
 * Creation and publication of anonymised usage reports: